-The pelvic floor is the origin to three very important openings: the urethra, the vagina and the rectum.
-A healthy pelvic floor is a healthy function for the urine system, fecal system and sex system.
+The pelvic floor is the origin of three very important openings: the urethra, the vagina and the rectum.
+A healthy pelvic floor is a healthy function for the urine system, faecal system and sex system.
 If the muscles in this area are too short, tight, or too long and weak the function of this area will damage.
-Therefore, a lot of specialists in charge of the treatment for this area: urologist, uroginacologist, gynecologist, sexual therapists, gastro antrologists, midwives and physical therapists who were trained to treat this area.
+Therefore, a lot of specialists in charge of the treatment for this area: urologist, urogynecologist, gynaecologist, sexual therapists, gastro anthropologists, midwives and physical therapists who were trained to treat this area.

-The pelvic floor contains: connecting tissues, nerves, vessels and muscles.
+The pelvic floor contains connecting tissues, nerves, vessels and muscles.
 Together they are creating a “trampoline” at the lower open of the pelvic.
-Above this “trampoline” are the urethra and the uterus and above are the abdomen body parts.
-The pelvic floor muscles has a few very important rolls: when they contact the sphincters closes, the pelvic parts elevates and a few reflexes operate so that the urethra muscles and the rectum muscles relaxes to collect urine and stool with control of it.
+Above this “trampoline” is the urethra and the uterus and above are the abdomen body parts.
+The pelvic floor muscles have a few very important roles: when they contact the sphincters close, the pelvic parts elevate and a few reflexes operate so that the urethra muscles and the rectum muscles relax to collect urine and stool with control of it.
 These muscles also help us to keep the urethra the uterus and the rectum in the right position when we are active and when we are not.
-These muscles also essential for our sex life (for erection and orgasm) and for delivery time (on these muscles the baby change his direction facing his head down in the delivery canal frontal and back towards the vagina.
+These muscles also essential for our sex life (for erection and orgasm) and for delivery time (on these muscles the baby change his direction facing his head down in the delivery canal frontal and back towards the vagina).

-When the pelvic muscles don't function properly, they can't support the pelvic organs properly and therefore every action that increase the intra abdominal pressure like cough, sneeze, jumping, running, laughing, lifting heavy carriage or children and more can cause a downward pressure towards the pelvic organs.
-Dysfunction muscles cannot prevent the stretching of connective tissues and or to bring to a complete closure of the sphincters, ending with urine incontinence and gas and fecal incontinence and different prolapses.
+When the pelvic muscles don't function properly, they can't support the pelvic organs properly and therefore every action that increases the intraabdominal pressure like cough, sneeze, jumping, running, laughing, lifting heavy carriage or children and more can cause a downward pressure towards the pelvic organs.
+Dysfunction muscles cannot prevent the stretching of connective tissues and or to bring to a complete closure of the sphincters, ending with urine incontinence and gas and faecal incontinence and different prolapses.
 In time, the whole pelvic floor can prolapse.
 Pelvic floor prolapse brings to constipation, difficulty in urinating, ending with worsening the prolapse and damage to the nervous system in the area.

-One of the modest common problem among women is urine in continence.
+One of the most common problems among women is urine incontinence.
 It is a social and hygienic problem that causes social, professional everyday actions difficulties to those who suffer from it.
 About 25%-30% of the women suffer from this problem, the percentage increase with age.

 Although this problem is very common and wry easy to treat, a lot of the women are avoiding from talking about it and admit to the problem.

-Fecal incontinence is when there is no control on the rectal sphincters and stool comes out involuntarily that happens in the past month in the age group of 4 and above and in volume of at least 10 cc.
+Faecal incontinence is when there is no control on the rectal sphincters and stool comes out involuntarily that happens in the past month in the age group of 4 and above and in the volume of at least 10 ccs.
 The people that suffer from this problem usually isolate themselves.

 Constipation is very common.
 20% of the population suffer from constipation.
-Constipation is when: you didn't have bowel movement for at least 3 times a week, every day bowel movement that needed a lot of strength to have them, or incomplete hard bowel movement.
+Constipation is when: you didn't have a bowel movement for at least 3 times a week, everyday bowel movement that needed a lot of strength to have them, or incomplete hard bowel movement.

-There are a few reasons for constipation: slow movement of the stool in the intestine, bad diet and eating habits (not enough fibers, not enough fat, not enough liquids), certain medications and or lack of exercise.
-Long lasting constipation usually caused from the first two reasons.
+There are a few reasons for constipation: slow movement of the stool in the intestine, bad diet and eating habits (not enough fibres, not enough fat, not enough liquids), certain medications and or lack of exercise.
+Long-lasting constipation usually caused by the first two reasons.

-Long lasting constipation with putting a lot of pressure and strengthin it is the main reason for weak pelvic floor muscles and can result in fecal incontinence.
+Long-lasting constipation with putting a lot of pressure and strengthing it is the main reason for weak pelvic floor muscles and can result in faecal incontinence.

-Prolapse can be accompanied by urine or fecal incontinence.
-The causes for prolapse can be: heredity, age, gender, diseases, life style that causes chronic abdominal pressure, trauma, traumatic deliveries, and a few deliveries.
+Prolapse can be accompanied by urine or faecal incontinence.
+The causes of prolapse can be heredity, age, gender, diseases, a lifestyle that causes chronic abdominal pressure, trauma, traumatic deliveries, and a few deliveries.

 There are different grades to prolapse and the grade is determined while testing the patient under initial strength, like cough, lying down or standing.

-Pelvic muscle rehabilitation helps the patient to bring back the ability of using his muscles and joints in an harmonical way the closest to the norm.
-It helps to bring the organs that had been damaged to function correctly again and by that to help the organs that were working harder to compensate over the lack of work of the damage organ.
-The treatment is mainly on the damaged organ with an over look over the whole body, assuming that a local damage can affect and be connected on other body parts.
+Pelvic muscle rehabilitation helps the patient to bring back the ability to use his or her muscles and joints in a harmonical way the closest to the norm.
+It helps to bring the organs that had been damaged to function correctly again and by that to help the organs that were working harder to compensate over the lack of work of the damaged organ.
+The treatment is mainly on the damaged organ with an overlook over the whole body, assuming that local damage can affect and be connected on other body parts.